-- Set rack in position 3 or desired position - Set the function knob to BROIL. - Set the timer, if desired.
+- Set the Function knob to Broil. - Set the timer, if desired.
 If the broiling time is less than 20 minutes, first turn the timer clockwise past the 20-minute mark and turn it back to the desired time.
-If a longer broiling time is required, turn the timer directly to the desired time. - Set the temperature to 500°F or as directed in recipe. - Keep door ajar 1 to 2 inches. - Set rack in position #3 or desired position. - See Broiling Times chart on page 21 for recommended broiling times.
+If a longer broiling time is required, turn the timer directly to the desired time. - Set the temperature to 500°F or as directed in recipe. - Keep door ajar 1 to 2 inches. - Set rack in position #3 or desired position. - See Broiling Times chart on page 23 for recommended broiling times.